Skip to main content

 The doubt that shows up alongside that excitement is completely normal.
 Common questions sound like:

 Here’s the honest answer to all of them: none of those questions disqualifies you.
 Virginia only requires that you be at least 16 years old to enroll in a DPOR-approved esthetics program.
 There’s no upper age limit.
 No prior beauty experience is required.
-And financial aid options are available at AVI, including the GI Bill® for qualifying veterans and military-connected students.
+And Federal financial aid (FAFSA/Title IV) is NOT available for this program as it does not meet the minimum 600-hour requirement.
+AVI offers flexible payment plans and private financing options.
+The GI Bill® is accepted for qualifying veterans and military-connected students.

 The doubt doesn’t mean you shouldn’t do it.
 It usually means you’re taking it seriously.